Track-IQ

 A core component of the system is the proprietary Chaos Index, which provides a quantitative measure of race volatility.
 The index evaluates multiple structural characteristics of the field, including probability dispersion, pace-pressure balance, early-versus-late performance differentials, competitive clustering, and overlap among running styles.
 These inputs are combined through a multi-weighted, non-linear model to produce a single scalar value representing the degree of uncertainty embedded in the race.
 Lower readings correspond to more stable, form-driven scenarios, while higher readings indicate compressed or unstable configurations in which outcomes are more sensitive to variance.
 By summarizing complex interactions into a unified metric, the Chaos Index establishes a contextual baseline for evaluating both risk exposure and strategic opportunity

-Each Track-IQ Report includes targeted race notes beside the Primary, Secondary, and Tertiary selections.
+Each Track-IQ Report includes customized race notes beside the Primary, Secondary, and Tertiary selections.
 These notes highlight the specific attributes driving a horse’s ranking: pace advantage, late-strength potential, track fit, longshot value signals, improving form cycles, or metrics that outperform the field.
-Rather than providing long, generic comments, the notes read like distilled insights—identifying the most meaningful reasons the horse belongs in that tier.
+Rather than providing generic comments, the notes read like distilled insights—identifying the most meaningful reasons the horse belongs in that tier.
 Primary horses represent the strongest combined probabilities; Secondary horses offer competitive edges or solid value; Tertiary horses are conditional players shaped by pace flow, volatility, or price.

 How the PDF Is Organized & How to Read It